 If you’ve ever felt the ground rumble, you might just have experienced an earthquake.
 Earthquakes are natural events which can occur all over the world.
 While they are often minor and safe, bigger quakes can be devastating.
 They are a natural phenomenon which we can protect against, but they are often hard to predict.
-Here are some fascinating facts about earthquakes from all over the globe.
+Here are some interesting facts about earthquakes from all over the globe.

 - Earthquakes were traditionally measured on the Richter scale; however, a more modern system is the magnitude scale, which works out how big a tremor is based on the energy is disperses.